QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 near there for a while, then pushes :math:`K_t` toward the terminal value :math:`K_{T+1} =0` as :math:`t` gets close to :math:`T`.

-The following graphs compare outcomes as we vary :math:`T`
+The following graphs compare outcomes as we vary :math:`T`.

 .. code-block:: python3